yjxiong/temporal-segment-networks/README.md

 This repository holds the codes and models for the paper

-**Temporal Segment Networks: Towards Good Practices for Deep Action Recognition** Limin Wang, Yuanjun Xiong, Zhe Wang, Yu Qiao, Dahua Lin, Xiaoou Tang, and Luc Van Gool, ECCV 2016, Amsterdam, Netherland.
+**Temporal Segment Networks: Towards Good Practices for Deep Action Recognition**, Limin Wang, Yuanjun Xiong, Zhe Wang, Yu Qiao, Dahua Lin, Xiaoou Tang, and Luc Van Gool, *ECCV 2016*, Amsterdam, Netherland.

 It can be used for general video-based action recognition tasks.

 Below is the step-by-step guide to reproduce the reported results.

+#Usage Guide

 ## Prerequisites